 At Flowers Creamery, they also have a website linked in the button below along with our dedicated page.
 Like we said, kids love the tour as an educational way to show them where their milk comes from.
 The store has all the cheeses and milk products they make.
 Many people have never had cheese curds before so try them while you are there.
 If you want to get cheeses that were sold out on your visit then please order them from their website!

 We have always sent visitors to the Amish Market and other nearby Amish related stores to buy baskets.
 We end up just walking around with a pocket knife and making the day about picking and eating fruits right there on the farm.
 The owner doesn't spray the crops with harmful chemicals.
 You can go by the farmhouse and see if they are home.
-This is the only way to go to MNM Winery.
-They are retired and don't want to be bothered by phone calls and website emails.
-They are not far from the other places in Amish Country.
+The new operators are there Tuesdays through Saturday 11am till 4pm for $10 per gallon.

 Holiday Acres Farm